openebs/openebs/contribute/design/README.md

 OpenEBS Volumes provide persistent storage for containers, with resiliency against system failures, faster access to the storage, snapshot and backup capabilities.
 In addition, it provides a mechanism for monitoring the usage and enforcing QoS policies.

 The Disks where data is persisted are called as *Storage Backends*, which can be either host directories, attached block devices or remote disks.
-Each OpenEBS Volume comprises of an iSCSI Target Container (represented as openebs-vol1 in the above diagram) and one or more Replica Containers (openebs-vol1-R1 and openebs-vol1-R2).
+Each OpenEBS Volume comprises of an iSCSI Target Container (represented as openebs-vol1 in the above diagram) and one or more Replicas Containers (openebs-vol1-R1 and openebs-vol1-R2).

 The application pods will access the storage via the iSCSI Target Container, which replicates the data to all its replica's.
 In the event of node failure, the iSCSI Target Container starts on one of the remaining online nodes and will serve the data by connecting to the available Replica containers.